pace-neutrons/Horace/documentation/smg/08_setting_up_jenkins_ci.md

   - `pull_request.labels[*].name`:
     The names of labels attached to the pull request ticket.
     This will be in the form `["label1", "label2"].
-    These can be used to trigger different behaviors depending on labels attached to a pull request.
-    In particular, these are used to specify a particular version of Herbert to use in the build.
+    These are used to specify a particular branch of Herbert to use in the build.

    <img src="./images/08_commit_sha.png">